openebs/openebs/ROADMAP.md

 ## Mayastor Roadmap : 2024 Phase-2
 - Forward facing planned release date, Release version numbers and feature priorities are subject to change as the project Maintainers/Leadership/community continuously update and adjust the **Release Feature bundling Strategy** to react to K8s industry movements, trends and our community influence.

-## Mayastor Roadmap : 2024 Phase-2
-- Forward facing planned release date, Release version numbers and feature priorities are subject to change as the project Maintainers/Leadership/community continuously update and adjust the **Release Feature bundling Strategy** to react to K8s industry movements, trends and our community influence.

 |  ID  | Feature name                   | Description and user stpory                                            | Release, links, tracking issue, GitHub repo                                                   |
 | :--- | :----------------------------- | :--------------------------------------------------------------------- | :------------------------------------------------------------------------------------------ |
 | 1    | Multi-replica volume snapshot and CSI cloning | Able to take consistent snapshots across all available replicas of a volume                                     | Pri 1 /  Rel: (Q1 2024)    |